cassiecsouza/yumelevateworkshop/README.md

 2. Try to run the pipeline and note that the failure due to lack of an approval stage

-3. Click **Save** and note that the failure due to lack of an approval stage

-4. Open the pipeline in edit mode and navigate to the “**frontend**” stage
+3. Open the pipeline in edit mode and navigate to the “**frontend**” stage

-5. Before the canary step add an **Harness Approval** step according to the table  below
+4. Before the Rolling Deployment step add an **Harness Approval** step according to the table below

 | Input            | Value            | Notes |
 | ---------------- | ---------------- | ----- |
 | Step Name        |Approval|       |
 | Type of Approval |Harness Approval|       |

-6. Configure the Approval step as follows
+5. Configure the Approval step as follows

 | Input       | Value             | Notes |
 | ----------- | ----------------- | ----- |
 | Name        |Approval|       |
 | User Groups |All Project Users|       |

-7. Repeat for the **backend** stage
+6. Repeat for the **backend** stage

+7. Click **Save**

-8. Click **Save** and note that the save succeeds without any policy failure
+8. Try to **Run** the pipeline and note that you can succseefully run the pipeline without any policy failure

 # (BONUS) Lab 5 - Continuous Verification